Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/b8375ff3-46a9-4428-bf3a-c8a1d6534c83)

-Then I attached a script to the lava that checks if an object with the tag "Player" has entered the area then it will trigger the script GameOver() in the current player position
+Then I attached a script to the lava that checks if an object with the tag "Player" has entered the area then it will trigger the script GameOver() in the current player position. the level.isDead = true will be usefull for later.

 ```GDScript
 extends Area2D